Sublime-Instincts/CommandsBrowser/README.md

 Since plugin based commands are specific to plugin/package, it's best to ask them in the specific repository for that plugin/package.
 Of course, your free to ask relevant questions to get help.

+### Indepth documentation on commands.

+A few commands can be a bit complicated (either because they might have different ways of doing the same thing or may have different options that need explanations) and hence is skipped from the documentation panel.
+The [wiki](https://github.com/Sublime-Instincts/CommandsBrowser/wiki) documents such commands with examples.
+Note that it's still a work in progress.

 ### Issues & feature requests

 Please use the issues and feature requests template, whenever filing an issue/feature request, so as to stay as organised as possible.